How to enable Confluence AI: A step-by-step guide

 To enable Confluence AI, you must be an Organization Admin for your entire Atlassian site.
 Product Admins or Space Admins will not have the necessary access to the settings.

-Yes, Atlassian Intelligence is only available on Confluence Cloud Standard, Premium, and Enterprise plans.
-If your organization is on the Free plan, you will need to upgrade to access these AI capabilities.
+Yes, Atlassian Intelligence is available on Confluence Cloud Standard, Premium, and Enterprise plans.
+These plans are designed to scale with your team's needs.
+If your organization is on the Free plan, you will need to upgrade to access these powerful AI capabilities.

 The most common reason for not seeing the Atlassian Intelligence settings is that you are not an Organization Admin.
 Double-check your administrative role, and if needed, contact the person who manages your company's Atlassian account for assistance.